Public feedback on the draft plan closed on 16 May 2021.

 Community Information Session Presentation

-All submissions are public documents within the scope of the Freedom of Information Act 1982.
+All submissions and surveys are public documents within the scope of the Freedom of Information Act 1982.
 Please do not include personally identifying information in the body of your submission.
 If you do not wish your submission to be published or to have content from your submission quoted in the Parks Victoria response to consultation, please select the appropriate tickbox in the survey or contact us at ParkPlan@parks.vic.gov.au

 Parks Victoria is committed to protecting personal information provided by you.
 Your personal information and the content of your submission will be dealt with in accordance with the Public Records Act 1973, the Freedom of Information Act 1982 and the Privacy and Data Protection Act 2014 (Vic).